News about the health and beauty of the natural world that sustains us.

 The RecycleMaina Tournament has given colleges and universities across the United States and Canada a chance to compete against each other – not in sports – but in recycling.
 Starting on February 6 and ending April 2, 630 colleges and universities participated in the 2011 RecycleMania Tournament.
 This represented 6 million students and 1.5 million staff and faculty (including me!).

 Here’s how the competition works: Colleges and universities send in their recycling results each week to RecycleMania, and the recycling statistics are posted in different categories.
 The schools can compete in different categories, such as Gorilla Prize, which measures the total tonnage of recyclables collected.
-Last year, the 607 schools that participated collected a total of 84.5 million pounds of recyclables and compostable organics.
+Last year, the 607 schools that participated collected a total of 84.5 million pounds

 The original RecycleMania competition started in 2001 with Miami University of Ohio up against Ohio University.
 Ohio is no longer the leader in schools recycling.
 Pennsylvania had the most with 48 schools, followed by Texas, Massachusetts, New York and California.